-Project element Allowance relative to Requirement for project update approved element Make, model, vendor and specifications associated with final generation equipment.
-Total capability of power plant May change.
-Cannot increase or decrease Confirm final make, model, vendor and specifications associated with the final generation equipment to be installed.
-Confirm total capability of power plant in MW. by more than +/- 10 per cent or +/- 10 MW, whichever is less. in MW.
+Project element Allowance relative to approved element Requirement for project update Make, model, vendor and specifications associated with final generation equipment.
+May change.
+Confirm final make, model, vendor and specifications associated with the final generation equipment to be installed.
+Total capability of power plant in MW.
+Cannot increase or decrease by more than +/- 10 per cent or +/- 10 MW, whichever is less.
+Confirm total capability of power plant in MW.
 Extent of land use disturbance located within the approved project boundary.
 May increase or decrease.
 Confirm extent of land use disturbance (in hectares) located within the approved project boundary.
-Total disturbance (in hectares) to native grasslands or other types of wildlife habitat, encroachment into Alberta Environment and Parks' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Parks' minimum setbacks for permanent wetlands.
+Total disturbance (in hectares) to native grasslands or other types of wildlife habitat, encroachment into Alberta Environment and Protected Areas' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Protected Areas' minimum setbacks for permanent wetlands.
 Cannot increase.
-Confirm total disturbance (in hectares) to native grasslands or other types of wildlife habitat, encroachment into Alberta Environment and Parks' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Parks' minimum setbacks for permanent wetlands have not increased over what has been approved.
+Confirm total disturbance (in hectares) to native grasslands or other types of wildlife habitat, encroachment into Alberta Environment and Protected Areas' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Protected Areas' minimum setbacks for permanent wetlands have not increased over what has been approved.
 Noise environment.
 Must continue to meet permissible sound levels at the most affected receptor(s) (as determined under Rule 012).
 Provide sound output of noise generating equipment.
 Provide table of predicted noise levels (to one decimal point) from finalized project at receptors.
-Confirm that the project continues to meet permissible sound levels at the most affected receptors (as determined under Rule 012).
-Provide any new or additional noise mitigation measures implemented to ensure that permissible sound levels will be met.
-Air emissions.
-Cannot increase.
-Confirm that air emissions associated with the updated project do not exceed those specified in the original application.
-Participant involvement program.
-If new or additional notification or consultation is required, Confirm that new or additional notification or consultation either was